J0Jl/cis424/README.md

 # cis424
-If you came here looking for CIS 424 files, you're in luck (if he hasn't changed them).
+Documentation of CIS 424 Coursework (If you're going to take it, try to change it up, PLEASE!)

+You're in luck if you found this.
+I didn't think it would show up on Google Search

 **Please do not post this on any forums, Facebook pages, Subreddits, etc!**